maventura/simple-chess-3d/README.md

 ##  Features

 * **Custom Object Wrappers:** `DvBaseObject` and `UI_Object` classes that simplify instantiation, positioning, rotation, and scaling of 3D and 2D elements without needing to constantly interact with Unity's verbose component system.
-* **Chess-Like Game Logic:** * Includes movement validation for Pawns, Rooks, Knights, Bishops, Queens, and Kings.
+* **Chess Game Logic:** * Includes movement validation for Pawns, Rooks, Knights, Bishops, Queens, and Kings.
     * Turn alignment system (White vs. Black) with an integrated match timer.
     * Move history tracking allowing players to undo moves.
 * **Dynamic Camera Controller:** The camera automatically smoothly transitions to face the board from the perspective of the current player's turn.